lewis-worsley/aspire-architecture/README.md

 - Adobe InDesign
 - Adobe Illustrator

-Through using these three tools, I was able to design the logo, create imagery, design prototypes, and compress web images by either reducing image size or quality.
+Through using these three tools, I was able to design the logo, produce a layout, design prototypes, and compress web images by either reducing image size or quality.

 <br>